StamusNetworks/scirius/doc/ruleset.rst

 Threshold alerts
 ~~~~~~~~~~~~~~~~

-Click on ``Appliances`` and select/choose the desired StamusN probe.
-Click on the particular ``sid`` for the alerts that would need to be thresholded.
+From a page displaying alert statistics click on the particular ``sid`` for the alerts that would need to be thresholded.
 On the
 new screen make sure you are on the ``Rule stats`` tab then you can either click on ``Threshold`` under ``Action`` on the menu on the left hand side or choose directly by source or destination by clicking on
 the arrow down (next to ``x``) next to the IP address.
 On the new page you will be informed if there already is some threshold or suppression in effect for that particular signature.
 The available fields are: